StarpTech/k8s-gitops/README.md

 - Two-way synchronization (docker registry, config-repository)
 - Out-of-sync detection

+>  Technology should not make our lives harder.
+Choosing a specific technology should not change the way you do something very basic so drastically that it's harder to use, as opposed to easier to use.
+That's the whole point of technology. **Chris Short**

 In search of something simpler I found the `k14s` tools.
 They are designed to be single-purpose and composable.
 They provide the required functionality to template, build, deploy without coupling to full-blown community solutions.
 Tools like Helm, Kustomize can be easily connected.
 The result is a predictable pipeline of client tools.
 The demo in this repository solves:

 - [X] The entire release can be described declaratively and stored in git.